hyperjumptech/monika/docs/src/pages/guides/examples.md

 ### Pass Response Data to Request Body

-Continuing with the examples from wwwh.reqres.in above, say we would like to use the previous GET request to perform a POST /login.
-If the initial data from reqres returned is something like below:
+Continuing with the examples from www.reqres.in above, say we would like to use the previous GET request to perform a POST /login.
+If the data from the initial request is something like below:

 ```yaml
 {